-The single most important belief in Islam, and arguably the central theme of Islam, is that there is only one God.
+The single most important belief in Islam, and arguably the central theme of the religion, is that there is only one God.
 The name of God is Allah, which is simply Arabic for "the (al) God (Ilah)."
-The term is related to Elohim, the Hebrew word for God.

 Muhammad, the founder of Islam, is revered as "the Seal of the Prophets" - the last and greatest of the messengers of God.
 He is not divine in any way, for the strict monotheism that characterizes Islam (as well as Judaism) does not allow for such an interpretation.
 Other prophets are important in Islam as well, all of which are shared with the Jews or the Christians.